-Here’s one of our best breakfasts: add cold milk to a quantity of oats, add a pinch of ground cinnamon and nutmeg, and pop the pan into the Aga overnight.
+- Overnight porridge Here’s one of our best breakfasts: add cold milk to a couple of handfuls of oats, add a pinch of ground cinnamon and nutmeg, and pop the pan into the Aga overnight.
 By morning, you'll stumble out of bed to find a creamy, hearty breakfast ready and waiting!
 Without an Aga?
-It's just as easy to do in a slow-cooker, or can prepared in the microwave within minutes.
+It's just as easy to do in a slow-cooker, or you can prepare in the microwave within minutes.

-On really busy mornings, toast and 'something' is our fallback.
+- Terrific toast On really busy mornings, toast and 'something' is our fallback.
 Warm, salty butter is always comforting, but in the interest of eating healthier throughout January, we're slathering our slices in almond butter, pecan butter and cashew butter.
-Jam goes down a storm amongst our children, so we use high-fruit content jams or spread on dollops of homemade 'Nutella' - made with coconut oil, cocoa powder, hazelnuts and honey.
+The jam goes down a storm amongst our children, so we use high-fruit content jams or spread on dollops of homemade 'Nutella' - made with coconut oil, cocoa powder, hazelnuts and honey.
 Messy, but delicious!

 There you have it!
 What will you be making during National Breakfast Week?
 Which of these will tempt your family out their beds?
 What strikes your fancy?